Skip to content

 For users running the Pterodactyl panel, deployment is simplified with the provided egg file.
 This egg is built on the lightweight Alpine base image.

-The egg supports additional installation configuration through the following environment variables:
+The egg supports additional installation configuration through the following environment variable:

 • Default: latest

-• When set to latest (or left unset without enabling prerelease), the installer selects the newest stable release.
+• When set to latest (or left unset), the installer selects the newest stable release.

 Using Docker